Kariizma/RedTeapotDating/README.md

 My Solution was just to create a duplicate of the JSON data that you guys provided and move it to my own mock API

+Tried Two-Way Databinding for the Users Data through XML Views crashed the APP
+  - Im assuming it didnt work because of the fragment calling the data from the list before it was being retrieved from the API

+ My Solution was to just use the basic concepts of View binding and not use any of the advanced features Data binding provides.

 ### App Walkthough GIF